 Currently, this registration is carried out automatically.
-When registering electronically, the organisation number is automatically assigned by the Banque-Carrefour des Entreprises and emailed by the system.
+When registering electronically, the organisation number is assigned by the Banque-Carrefour des Entreprises and emailed by the system immediately.

 Opening a bank account

-It is obligatory and necessary for taxation purposes to open a separate bank account for the organisation in a Belgian banking institution.
+It is obligatory to open a separate bank account of the Association in a Belgian banking institution.
 Yearly fees for running a back account for a legal person can vary between €15 and €115 per year.

-A newly set up ASBL / VZW needs to be registered as a VAT payer, based on its planned activities and sources of revenue, or alternatively apply for a simplified VAT regime.
-A separate registration form needs to be filed with the Belgian tax authorities.
+A newly set up ASBL / VZW needs to be registered as a VAT payer, based on its planned activities and sources of revenue.
+Alternatively it is possible to apply for a simplified VAT regime (Régime de franchise de la taxe pour les petites entreprises).
+For this, a separate registration form needs to be filed with the Belgian tax authorities.

-When registering for the VAT, the organisation must also decide if it is preferable to do VAT declarations every month or every three months.
-The registration process also requires a declaration on the type of the VAT regime i.e. full, mixed or exempted.
+When registering for the VAT, the organisation must also decide if it is preferable to do VAT declarations every month or every three months and declare the type of the VAT regime i.e. full, mixed or exempted.